keboola/developers-docs/extend/generic-extractor/configuration/config/mappings.md

 |Whiteheaven Mansions|United Kingdom|605e865710f95dba665f6d0e8bc19f1a|

 Notice that the records link to the `user-contact` table.
-This may produce unnecessarily complicated links between the tables, because from the response it is obvious that each address is assigned to a specific user.
+This may produce unnecessarily complicated links between the tables because, from the response, it is obvious that each address is assigned to a specific user.
 To avoid this, you can directly map a nested property:

 {% highlight json %}